Bitten by a Dog? Our Attorneys Have Been Helping the Injured in Central Valley Since 1980

 Where Can Dog Bites Happen?

 Dogs are some of the most common pets that people own in California and throughout the United States.
-In fact, according to a survey of pet owners, almost 90 million dogs lived as pets in American households during 2017.
-Because of the prevalence of these animals, dog attacks can be unpredictable and widespread – approximately 4.7 million people suffer dog bites each year.
+A 2024 survey reported that 65.1 million American households own at least one dog and that almost 90 million dogs live as pets in America.
+Because of the prevalence of these animals, dog attacks can be unpredictable and widespread.

 Dog bites can happen at any time and at any place.
 You may be spending time at a friend’s house while their dog is roaming freely around the house, you may be walking down the street or in a park, or you may even be on your own property when a dog bite occurs.
 Not every dog has the inclination to bite and attack humans unprovoked, but dangerous and aggressive animals do exist across the country.